toshi-koike-akino/qxr/README.md

 The required number of qubits is automatically calculated to embed the classical data into VQC.

 Our VQC uses either [AmplitudeEmbedding](https://docs.pennylane.ai/en/stable/code/api/pennylane.AmplitudeEmbedding.html) or [AngleEmbedding](https://docs.pennylane.ai/en/stable/code/api/pennylane.AngleEmbedding.html?highlight=qml.AngleEmbedding) depending on `emb` factor.
 And, measurements are either [probs](https://docs.pennylane.ai/en/stable/code/api/pennylane.probs.html?highlight=qml.probs]) or [expval](https://docs.pennylane.ai/en/stable/code/api/pennylane.expval.html?highlight=qml.expval).
-AmplitudeEmbedding and probs can deal with exponentially larger dimensions of features, while they may not be fully-supported depending on plugins.
+AmplitudeEmbedding and probs can deal with exponentially larger dimensions of features, while they may not be fully-supported depending on [plugins](https://pennylane.ai/plugins.html).

 A fully customizable QML framework was introduced in [AutoQML framework](https://arxiv.org/abs/2205.09115), that can  automattically configure best QML ansatz.

 ### QWGAN Training

 Quantum Conditional Wassestern generative adversarial network with gradient penalty (QcWGAN-PG) is implemented in [train.py](train.py), using our [qnet.py](qnet.py).
-The system is as follows:
+The system is depected as follows:

 ![gan](images/gan.png)

+The GML generates a depth map, which is adversarially discriminated from a real depth map by a discreminator DNN, conditioned on a real RGB map.
+This is called a conditional GAN framework.
+Typically, GAN is unstable, and thus we use Wassestern distance and gradient penalty to stabilize the training.
 We use hybrid classical-quantum DNN model.
-The useage is as follows:
+The useage of our training script [train.py](train.py) is as follows:

 ```bash
 python train.py --patch 32 --kernel 5 --gen 3 10 20 10 1 --disc 4 10 20 10 1 --penalty 5.0